What is a tonsillectomy?

 You will receive instructions from the hospital on how to prepare yourself, or your child, for the surgery.
 It is likely they will advise you the following:

-- Do not eat anything after midnight prior to your surgery.
+- Don't eat anything after midnight prior to your surgery.
 Your doctor will provide information on eating and drinking before the procedure.

 - Plan for your recovery.
 It can up to ten days to two weeks or more to recover from a tonsillectomy.
 Adults generally need more time to recover than children do.